freenas/freenas-docs/userguide/tn_initial.rst

    Initial BIOS Screen

-Navigate to the "Server Mgmt" menu and then
-"BMC LAN Configuration", as shown in
-:numref:`Figure %s <appliance35>`.
+Navigate to the :guilabel:`Server Mgmt` menu and then :guilabel:`BMC LAN Configuration`, as shown in :numref:`Figure %s <appliance35>`.

 .. _appliance35: